fluagen/okapi-docker/README.md

 * mod-permissions
 * mod-authtoken

-At the moment,The docker was tested through, in the following modules version:
+At the moment,The docker was tested through in the following modules version:

 | module          | version |
 |-----------------|---------|